Maryknoll Convent School: History

+Architecture and landscape

+On 16 May 2008, Maryknoll Convent School became a Declared monument of Hong Kong.
+The school is one of the best examples of Gothic architecture in Hong Kong.
+The school campus is also dubbed as 'Hong Kong's Hogwarts'.

-A Norfolk Island Pine tree used to stand at a corner of the school lawn, facing the Waterloo Road Gate of the Primary Section.
+A Norfolk Island Pine tree used to stand at a corner of the school lawn, facing the Waterloo Road Gate of the primary section.
 It was 71 years old and 23 metres tall.
 When the school management made the decision to cut the tree down, students and alumni protested, leading to the Development Bureau intervening and allocating funds for the preservation of the tree.

 On 4 February 2010, the school announced that due to drainage works, the roots of the tree were severely damaged beyond repair, and it was decided that the tree would be felled.
 It was later reported that the school could be prosecuted for breaching requirements of the Antiquities and Monuments Ordinance in carrying out the drainage work that led to the damage to the tree.
-Secretary for Development Carrie Lam Cheng Yuet-ngor told LegCo members that the school had not fulfilled the conditions of the permit issued for its drainage work.
+Secretary for Development Carrie Lam told Legislative Council members that the school had not fulfilled the conditions of the permit issued for its drainage work.
 In addition, Carrie Lam said the school had also felled 18 trees in December 2008 without submitting a removal plan to the Antiquities and Monuments Office.

+In 2025, the convent in the primary section was proposed for adaptive reuse as a service, heritage and education centre.